open-telemetry/opentelemetry-specification/specification/metrics/semantic_conventions/metric-general.md

 The duration metric represents the total duration of all operations that occur.
-For each timed operation, the value of the `duration` metric should be incremented by the duration of the operation.
+For each timed operation, the value of the `duration` metric should be incremented by the duration of the operation in milliseconds.

 ### errors